 Now a freshman in high school, I went out for the golf team.
 We all went to a county golf course, where I wasn’t allowed to have a caddy ...
 I had to carry my own clubs.

 They did allow Cory to follow and watch.
 We’d developed hand signals.
 Cory and I’d predetermined that to make the team ...
 I had to break 90 on a course that was a par 73.
-I shouldn’t show up the seniors too bad, so I shot an 84, which got me on the team.
+She mentioned I shouldn’t show up the seniors too bad, so I shot an 84, which got me on the team.

 Cory ran up to me and gave me a big hug, including a smack on the cheek.
 She gladly picked up my clubs.
 We got in the school van and went back to the school.
 She got the OK from Mom and Dad and her school, to go with me.

 Some of the guys on the team were looking at her like wolves preparing for their next feast.

 Some descriptions are now in order ...
 I am fifteen, 5ft10 and Cory’s fourteen, 5ft6 ... both of us have brown hair and blue eyes.
 I don’t know her measurements, but she’s already got tits, along with a really cute butt.

 She leaned into me, on the trip back to the school and asked, “When will you show them how good you really are, Johnny?”